-001111111111 2 total paron debug ipx Shows the RIP and SAP information as it passes through the router. encapsulation Sets the frame type used on an interface. int e0.10 Creates a subinterface. ipx network Assigns an IPX network number to an interface. ipx ping Is a Packet Internet Groper used to test IPX packet on an internetwork. ipx routing Turns on IPX routing. secondary Adds a second IPX network on the same physical interface. show ipx interface Shows the RIP and SAP information being sent and received on an individual interface.
-Also shows the IPX address of the interface. show ipx route Shows the IPX routing table.
+Command Description debug ipx Shows the RIP and SAP information as it passes through the router. encapsulation Sets the frame type used on an interface. int e0.10 Creates a subinterface. ipx network Assigns an IPX network number to an interface. ipx ping A Packet Internet Groper used to test IPX packet on an internetwork. ipx routing Turns on IPX routing. secondary Adds a second IPX network on the same physical interface. show ipx interface Shows the RIP and SAP information being sent and received on an individual interface.
+Also shows the IPX address of the interface. show ipx route Shows the IPX routing table. show ipx servers Shows the SAP table on a Cisco router. show ipx traffic Shows the RIP and SAP information sent and received on a Cisco router. show protocols Shows the routed protocols and the addresses on each interface.